mattzeunert/mattzeunert.github.io/_posts/2017-02-01-implementing-a-hash-table-in-javascript.md

 GET: 30.727ms
 ```

-Let's see if we can get the performance of our hash function closer to that.
+Let's see if we can get the performance of our hash table closer to that.

 ## A better hash function